 Completed PhDs will receive an overall GPA of 7.0.

 The key degree must have been completed within 10 years of the projected commencement date.
 Applicants whose key degree was completed outside the 10 year period are considered for admission if they have completed (with a passing GPA) the equivalent of one year of full time tertiary study within the past 10 years.

-There are 150 Commonwealth Supported Places available in the graduate entry Doctor of Medicine (MD) program at Griffith University.
-Some of these places have a bonding requirement attached to them.
-Approximately 60 places each year are reserved for students entering the graduate entry medical program from the Bachelor of Medical Science facilitated entry into medicine pathway.
+Approximately 60 places each year are reserved for students entering the graduate entry medical program from the Bachelor of Medical Science facilitated entry into Medicine pathway.
 Applicants for the MD program are required to nominate their preferred offer types in order of preference when filling out their GEMSAS applications.
-Applicants must nominate at least one preference out of the three possible options.
+Applicants must nominate at least one preference out of the two possible options.
 Offers are subsequently made according to the student's entry rank and offer preference.

-To qualify for any of the scholarship or bonded offer types the School has available, applicants must be an Australian citizen or permanent resident of Australia at the time of application (citizens of New Zealand do not meet this requirement).
+To qualify for the bonded offer type that the School has available, applicants must be an Australian citizen or permanent resident of Australia at the time of application (citizens of New Zealand do not meet this requirement).

-From 2017, a proportion of the Griffith University medical intake will be required to be from a rural background RA2-5.
+A proportion of the Griffith University medical intake will be required to be from a rural background (RA2-5).
 Therefore, applicants who meet these criteria will be given priority access to Griffith University selection interviews (GUMSAA).

 All applicants may apply using a valid GAMSAT score.
 The minimum GAMSAT score for applications to be considered further is 50/50/50.

 GAMSAT scores are required to be no more than two years old at the time of application.